alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 I’m well versed in C++98, C++03, C++11, C++14 and C++17, and so able to evaluate how well and how widely the book covers the new features in C++11 and later standards.

 I have worked as a vocational school teacher and as a college lecturer, and over the years I’ve used much of my time on discussing C++ and helping students, but I would not claim to be able to evaluate teaching, the pedagogical aspect.
 As I see it what suits one person may not necessarily suit another.
-What I find clear may be ungrokable to some student and vice versa; all I can say is that the book is *not unclear*.
+What I find clear may be ungrokable to some student and vice versa; all I can say is that this book is *not unclear*.

 ## The book’s goal.